Police officers interact with a person near a patrol car, illuminated by blue and red lights in a nighttime urban setting

 Clearfield County — December 2014

-Landlord made complaint to Clearfield County Police that Client/Tenant damaged property within the leased premises.
-Client was subsequently charged with Criminal Mischief, a Misdemeanor of the Third Degree.
+The landlord made a complaint to the Clearfield County Police, alleging that the Client/Tenant had damaged property within the leased premises.
+The client was subsequently charged with Criminal Mischief, a Misdemeanor of the Third Degree.

-A Misdemeanor of the Third Degree is punishable by up to One Year incarceration and a fine of up to $2,500.
+A Misdemeanor of the Third Degree is punishable by up to one year’s incarceration and a fine of up to $2,500.

-Client was also on parole at the time of the alleged incident, and if convicted of the new Criminal Mischief charges Client was facing an additional six months jail sentence.
+The client was also on parole at the time of the alleged incident, and if convicted of the new Criminal Mischief charges, the client was facing an additional six months’ jail sentence.

-At the Preliminary Hearing, criminal defense lawyer Marc A. Decker successfully argued to the Magisterial District Judge that this matter was a classic landlord/tenant dispute, which was better suited for civil court as opposed to criminal court.
+At the Preliminary Hearing, criminal defense lawyer Marc A. Decker successfully argued to the Magisterial District Judge that this matter was a classic landlord-tenant dispute, which was better suited for civil court rather than criminal court.

 Results: Criminal Mischief charge DISMISSED.